-- Support parents in accessing county and community resources, such as health care, counseling and tutoring through the school social worker and parent liaison.
+- Support parents in accessing county and community resources, such as health care, counseling and tutoring through the school social worker and family liaison.

 Welcoming All Families

 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-- Create a welcoming atmosphere at the school with courteous faculty and staff, welcoming signs, availability of resources in multiple languages, parent liaison, the family center, and caregiver coffees.
+- Create a welcoming atmosphere at the school with courteous faculty and staff, welcoming signs, availability of resources in multiple languages, Family Liaison, the Family Resource Center, and Caregiver Coffees.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

-- Support two-way communication between families and staff through assistance of a parent liaison, Talking Points App and use of a language line for interpretation and translation.
+- Support two-way communication between families and staff through assistance of a Family Liaison, Talking Points App and use of a language line for interpretation and translation.

 - Expand access for family participation in informational meetings and learning sessions through Weyanoke News You Choose, Talking Points, Wednesday folders and monthly PTA meetings.